 The importance of reviews

-Before I hit the purchase button on any book or item on Amazon, I always check the reviews.
+Before I hit the purchase button for any book or item on Amazon, I always check the reviews.
+I want to know what others think.
 I’m not alone.
 Most people want some reassurance that they’re spending their hard-earned dollars wisely.

-Reviews should be honest.
+As an author, you need to collect reviews from readers.
+Remember, reviews should be honest.
 Never purchase a review.
-However, it is the norm to offer free copies of your book in exchange for a review.
+That’s decidedly unethical.
+Having said that, it is the norm to offer free copies of your book in exchange for a review.